edanalytics/lightbeam/README.md

 * contain valid descriptor values (fetched from your API)
 * contain unique values for any natural key

+This command will not find invalid reference errors, but is helpful for finding payloads that are invalid JSON, are missing required fields, or have other structural issues.

 ## `send`
 ```bash